Jeffx-ai/Syno/README.md

 # Syno
-An open source chat secure chat system
+Is an open chat system .